wpilibsuite/frc-docs/source/docs/software/advanced-controls/controllers/trapezoidal-profiles.rst

 .. note:: The various :ref:`feedforward helper classes <docs/software/advanced-controls/controllers/feedforward:Feedforward Control in WPILib>` provide methods for calculating the maximum simultaneously-achievable velocity and acceleration of a mechanism.
 These can be very useful for calculating appropriate motion constraints for your ``TrapezoidProfile``.

 In order to create a trapezoidal motion profile, we must first impose some constraints on the desired motion.
 Namely, we must specify a maximum velocity and acceleration that the mechanism will be expected to achieve during the motion.
-To do this, we create an instance of the ``TrapezoidProfile.Constraints`` class (`Java <https://github.wpilib.org/allwpilib/docs/release/java/edu/wpi/first/math/trajectory/TrapezoidProfile.Constraints.html>`__, `C++ <https://github.wpilib.org/allwpilib/docs/release/cpp/classfrc_1_1_trapezoid_profile_1_1_constraints.html>`__):
+To do this, we create an instance of the ``TrapezoidProfile.Constraints`` class (`Java <https://github.wpilib.org/allwpilib/docs/release/java/edu/wpi/first/math/trajectory/TrapezoidProfile.Constraints.html>`__, `C++ <https://github.wpilib.org/allwpilib/docs/release/cpp/classfrc_1_1_trapezoid_profile_1_1_constraints.html>`__, :external:py:class:`Python <wpimath.trajectory.TrapezoidProfile.Constraints>`):

 .. tab-set-code::